Mexico City, 2016

 Matthew’s words came rushing back to me.
 26 years old.
 “That’s about when it starts.”

 Although I wasn’t ready to leave Latin America just yet, my negativity did make me realize something important: The honeymoon period was over.
 It was time to see if the marriage would survive.

 Who Makes It Work Down Here, Who Doesn’t, And Why

 But enough about me.

-Aside from what I mentioned above, situations that all expats or longterm travellers can sympathize with I'm sure, why do so many expats decide to head home after a few years down south?
+Aside from what I mentioned above, situations that all expats or long-term travelers can sympathize with I’m sure, why do so many expats decide to head home after a few years down south?

-Part of the problem is that finding that perfect Latin America city is a fucking tightrope act.
+Part of the problem is that finding that perfect Latin American city is a fucking tightrope act.

 At times, it’s a real struggle for me doing more than a few months in LATAM.

 But there are some people who are really not cut out for it.
 You meet these folks (usually in bars).
 Expats for who the dial has swung too far to the wrong side.
 Those who have, instead of finding the paradise they were seeking, seem to have stumbled upon a tropical hell.